 Financial pressure/greed

--We see some doctors being penny wise, pound foolish – taking a “wait and see” approach instead of spending money on certain tests.
+- We see some doctors being penny-wise, pound-foolish – taking a “wait and see” approach instead of spending money on certain tests.
 The irony in our case was that the expense saved on a needle biopsy ended up costing millions of dollars in a legal settlement - and the life of a young mother.
-Needle biopsies are the gold standard to confirm breast cancer, which is a studied disease.
+Needle biopsies are the gold standard to confirm breast cancer, which is a well-studied disease.
 Doctors know how to treat it and survival rates are uniquely high, but early detection is key.

--The financial incentives or pressures for doctors to see as many patients as possible is real.
+- The financial incentives or pressures for doctors to see as many patients as possible are real.
 More patients mean more money, but they also mean more demands on a doctor’s time.
 In our case, a high-risk breast cancer patient had only 5 minutes with a doctor to discuss cancer risk and detection, which is simply not enough.
-Whether the demands come from the healthcare system and create doctor fatigue or they are caused by physician greed, something needs to change.
+Whether the demands come from the healthcare system and lead to doctor fatigue or are driven by physician greed, something needs to change.

 Communication and process

--This case exposed serious communication failures, created in part by an increasingly competitive and volume-driven healthcare market in the Chicago area.
+- This case exposed serious communication failures, in part due to an increasingly competitive, volume-driven healthcare market in the Chicago area.
 Our team saw that doctors did not talk with each other about their shared patient, nor did they listen to the patient or review their own notes.
-Our client’s tragedy could have been avoided if the OB/GYN, radiologists and surgeon worked as a team, picked up the phone and discussed our client’s numerous red flags.
+Our client’s tragedy could have been avoided if the OB/GYN, radiologists, and surgeon had worked as a team, picked up the phone, and discussed our client’s numerous red flags.

--Addition to the absence of necessary communication, we found a doctor revising “facts” in their records.
+- In addition to the absence of necessary communication, we found a doctor revising “facts” in their records.
 We discovered that the day before our client’s medical records were turned over to our legal team, a doctor altered their own notes in the file.
-Once the doctor was under legal pressure, carefully reviewed the case and saw the missed opportunity to help this patient, they tried to cover their tracks.
+Once the doctor was under legal pressure, they carefully reviewed the case and saw the missed opportunity to help this patient; they tried to cover their tracks.

 Categories